 Pešić is the only coach to have won all FIBA competitions.
 Those are the European Championships for Cadets (Ruse, Bulgaria, 1985), the European Junior Championships (Gmunden, Austria, 1986), the World Youth Championships (Bormio, Italy, 1987), the European Senior Championships (Munich 1993, Istanbul 2001) and the World Senior Championships (Indianapolis, U.S., 2002)

 – I told Pešić that I thought I could help him with Schrempf – says Pilić, who moved his tennis academy from Munich to Croatia’s Opatija three years ago. – I knew that Boris Becker and Detlef Schrempf are friends, and since Becker practically lived in my academy at the time, I told Pešić to come to me in Munich and that we would then come up with “tactics” for Schrempf.
 And so one day Becker, in the presence of myself and Pešić, called Schrempf.
-He told him, more or less, that he would like them to appear together at the 1992 Barcelona Games, that this would be a great opportunity for both of them … And so Schrempf appeared in the national team.
+He told him, more or less, that he would like them to appear together at the 1992 Barcelona Games, that this would be an excellent opportunity for both of them … And so Schrempf appeared in the national team.

 After “Eurobasket 1993”, Pešić received a great offer from Caserta.
 He had an oral agreement with the president of that Italian club, Giancarlo Sarti, but one call from Berlin changed his plans.
-President of basketball club Alba, Dieter Hauert, wanted to bring a coach to Berlin who can realise great dreams, and his club was then only celebrating its second birthday (it was established 1991).
+President of the basketball club Alba, Dieter Hauert, wanted to bring a coach to Berlin who can realise great dreams, and his club was then only celebrating its second birthday (it was established 1991).
 He called Pešić and shared his vision of the European Alba with him.
-Pešić immediately called Sarti and told him he would be staying in Germany after all, but not in Hagen (headquarters of the German Basketball Federation), rather in Berlin.
+Pešić immediately called Sarti and told him he would be staying in Germany after all, but not in Hagen (headquarters of the German Basketball Federation), instead in Berlin.

 Alba’s golden age followed.
 With Peščić, the club won the European Korać Cup (1995), which is still the only European trophy won by a German basketball club, then four national league titles (1997, 1998, 1999, 2000) and two national cups (1997, 1999).
 After all of that, he was declared an honorary citizen of Berlin.

 – When you describe Svetislav Pešić, you can’t just describe him as a great coach.
-For me, he has always been a special man who played a special role in my career, as a man who led me in different spheres of life.
-In a way he is like a father, like a figure in many things.
+For me, he has always been an extraordinary man who played a unique role in my career, as a man who led me in different spheres of life.
+In a way, he is like a father, like a figure in many things.
 It wasn’t always easy to be under his control or to be with him, but I always had the impression and feeling that he was interested in that not only for the team to win, but also for me to develop as an individual, both in sport and in life.
 He taught me how to become a professional in my sport, what it means to suffer martyrdom for success in this sport – said former German national team and Albe player Henrik Rödl, today assistant coach of the German national team.

 Pešić framed his mission in Germany with Bayern, with which he won the 2014 Bundesliga title.
 He came to this club, which was practically amateur until 2011, at the invitation of his son, Marko, the club’s general manager, and Bayern Munich FC president Ulrich Hoeneß.
 Under Pešić, Bayern won its first title after six decades (since 1955), and the “Audi Dome” became a temple of basketball.
 Many well-known names were supporting in the first row.
-Among them was great footballer and basketball fan Bastian Schweinsteiger, for whom Pešić was great inspiration for the 2014 FIFA World Cup in Brazil.
+Among them was a great footballer and basketball fan Bastian Schweinsteiger, for whom Pešić was great inspiration for the 2014 FIFA World Cup in Brazil.
 A few weeks after the final of the basketball Bundesliga, Bayern FC’s German national football players appeared in Brazil earing t-shirts displaying Pešić’s face.

 – Mr Pešić is always there for us, from morning to night.
-Not only during matches, but also at training.
+Not only during matches but also at training.
 He always drags everything around him to advance.
 And when you lose, then a new match follows, which can be won.
 He is a man who thinks positively.
-We footballers from Munich wore t-shirts showing his face and we went well in Brazil.
+We footballers from Munich wore t-shirts showing his face, and we went well in Brazil.
 We became champions – said Serbian Son-in-Law Schweinsteiger (husband of former ladies tennis world No.1 Ana Ivanović).

-– Someone once said that football is a game in which two teams play and Germany always wins.
+– Someone once said that football is a game in which two teams play, and Germany always wins.
 I would say that in basketball this is a game in which Pešić always wins!

 The Pešićs are a real basketball family.
 The first trophy was won by his wife, Vera, who became a champion of Yugoslavia in 1971 with basketball club Željezničara from Sarajevo.
 Their two children, son Marko and daughter Ivana, also played basketball.
 After an international career, Marko is today general manager at Bayern.